All posts by francois tainturier

 • other themes related to borderlands.

-The Inya Institute will cover international airfare (to Thailand, India, or Bangladesh, as per the Fellow’s proposed choice) and additional costs (including domestic travel, local accommodation, meals, internet costs).
-Within the limits of the time available outside of the Fellow’s mentoring duties, the Fellow may also engage in their own personal research work.
+The Inya Institute will cover international airfare (to Thailand, India, Bangladesh, or Malaysia as per the Fellow’s proposed choice) and additional costs (including domestic travel, local accommodation, meals, internet costs).
+Within the limits of the time available outside of the Fellow’s mentoring duties, the Fellow is encouraged to engage in their own personal research work.

 Eligibility